With Meditation Instructor Jakob Leschly

 The course will start at 5 pm on Friday 30th November for registration with dinner from 6 pm.
 Come earlier if you can to give yourself time to have a look around and get settled in.
 The course will finish at around 11 am on Wednesday 5th December.

 The Wangapeka Study and Retreat Centre is a wonderful place be sure to check our their website to see pictures and for all information about the place.

 There is a mixture of camping sites, single and shared rooms (2 single beds to a room) available.

 Each participant will be given a small daily job to be responsible for in helping out with the running of the retreat.
 Also a dishes rota will be in place.

 In addition to the items mentioned under accommodation, please bring:

-- toiletries, a torch, walking shoes, cushion, sunscreen, hat & wet weather gear
+toiletries, a torch, walking shoes, sunscreen, hat & wet weather gear

-- extra cushions if you require them (there will be some cushions and chairs available).
+extra cushions for how you feel comfortable sittng if you require them (there are cushions and chairs available).